 iv) Neurological – sense of impending doom, visual changes

-Anaphylaxis should be treated immediately according to Resuscitation Council guidelines.
-Acute measurement of mast cell tryptase (immediately and 2 hours after the onset of symptoms) should be performed.
+Anaphylaxis should be treated immediately according to Resuscitation Council guidelines and the patient referred to hospital for acute measurement of mast cell tryptase and further management.

 Advise particular caution when eating away from home or with food not prepared by the patient.